newsdev/geoip-legacy/README.md

 Changes should be made to `frontend/geoip.js`.  ~Please add tests to `frontend/spec/geoipSpec.js`.~ (currently not working)

 Minify the updated script by running `grunt uglify` before checking in your changes.

+Once you have uglified the script, **upload it to TKTKTK**.

 #### Tests